Statistical Analysis of Clutch Hitting - Does It Really Exist

 The Myth of Batting Average with RISP and Statistical Reality

 The development of sabermetrics has introduced new metrics for measuring clutch performance.
-WPA quantifies how much each plate appearance result affects a team's win probability.
+WPA (Win Probability Added) quantifies how much each plate appearance result affects a team's win probability.
 A batter with high WPA has produced good results in crucial game-deciding situations.
-Leverage Index numerically quantifies the importance of each plate appearance, and analyzing performance in high-LI situations enables evaluation of true clutch ability.
+WPA is calculated by accumulating the difference in win probability before and after each plate appearance.
+For instance, if a walk-off hit is delivered in a bottom-of-the-ninth, two-out situation with a 15 percent win probability, the win probability jumps to 100 percent, adding +0.85 WPA for that single plate appearance.
+Conversely, making an out in the same situation results in a large negative value.
 When analyzing year-to-year WPA correlation in NPB data, results show less stability than batting average or OPS but cannot be dismissed as completely random.
 Some batters may possess the ability to heighten concentration and improve performance in high-LI situations beyond their normal levels.
+WPA leaderboards sometimes feature different names than simple batting statistics leaders, providing indirect evidence suggesting the existence of clutch ability.

 NPB's Clutch Hitters - What Data Reveals

 Examining data for batters historically regarded as clutch in NPB reveals interesting patterns.
 Shigeo Nagashima, symbolizing clutch hitting as Mr. Professional Baseball, shows no significant difference between his career RISP and overall batting averages.
+Nagashima's clutch reputation largely stems from availability bias, with dramatic moments like his walk-off home run during the Emperor's Game leaving outsized impressions.
 Conversely, Hiromitsu Ochiai was one of the few batters who maintained high RISP batting averages over extended periods.
 In Ochiai's case, his excellent plate discipline and situational batting approach changes are analyzed as contributing to his high scoring position performance.
+With runners in scoring position, pitchers become more cautious and throw more balls, but Ochiai excelled at identifying and punishing the few hittable pitches.
 In recent years, batters like Yuki Yanagita and Tetsuto Yamada have produced excellent results in high-LI situations.
+Yanagita recorded a wOBA above .450 in situations with LI 2.0 or higher during his 2015 Triple Three season.
 What these batters share is technical stability that maintains swing quality even under pressure.
-Clutch hitting is more appropriately understood as a combination of high fundamental ability and the capacity to maintain technique under pressure, rather than a purely psychological trait.

 Current State of the Clutch Hitting Debate and Future Research